TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 ##### JS/jQuery Mini-Project:
 Estimated Time: 2-4 hrs

+This should not be trivially easy for you.
+You'll probably have to Google often to get the right jQuery methods or CSS to use and that's the point.

 **Sketch Pad**
+1. Create a web page (or use [JSFiddle](http://jsfiddle.net/)) with a 16x16 grid of square divs.
+    1. Create your divs using Javascript/jQuery... don't try making them by hand with copy-pasting!
+    2. Best to put your grid squares inside another "container" div.
+    1. There are several different ways to make the divs appear as a grid (versus just one on each line) -- `float`/`clear`, using a `table`, and `inline-block` displays.
+Play with each of them.
+    2. Careful with your border or margins... they'll add size to the squares!
+    3. "OMFG, Why isn't my grid being created???"
+        1. Open your browser's developer tools
+        2. Check if there are any errors in the Javascript console
+        3. Check your "elements" pane to see if the elements have actually shown up but are somehow hidden.
+        4. Go willy-nilly and add  `console.log` statements in your javascript to see if it's actually being loaded.
-* Create a web page (or use [JSFiddle](http://jsfiddle.net/)) with a 16x16 grid of square divs.
-Set up a hover effect so it changes the color of the square when your mouse passes over it, leaving a trail through your grid like a pen would.
-Have a button at the bottom to reset the grid to blank white.
-It may be easier to make borders between grid elements while you're figuring out how to place them.
+2. Set up a hover effect so it changes the color of the square when your mouse passes over it, leaving a (pixelated) trail through your grid like a pen would.
-* Then try cranking up the granularity of the grid (say, a 128x128 grid of the same total size).
-Hopefully you've utilized a loop to create your grid and this should be a simple matter of changing a few inputs.
+    1. What happens when you hover?
+Well, you're *hover*ing, you need to *enter* the div with your mouse and you need to *leave* the div.
+Any of those events should be a useful place to start.
+    1. There are again several ways to change the color -- adding a new class (`addClass()`), changing that div's background color individually, etc.
+    2. If you need to [add jQuery to your file](http://www.w3schools.com/jquery/jquery_install.asp), you can grab it directly in your HTML by adding `<script src="jquery-1.10.1.min.js"></script>` inside your `<head>` tag above any other JS files.
+3. Add a button to the top of the screen which will clear the current grid and send the user a popup asking for how many squares per side to make the new grid.
+Once entered, the new grid should be generated *in the same total space as before* (e.g. 960px wide) and now you've got a new sketch pad.
+    1. Research `button` tags in HTML and how you can make a javascript function run when one is clicked.
+    2. You'll also want to check out `prompt`s.
+    3. You should be able to enter `64` and have a new 64x64 grid pop up in front of you without changing the total amount of pixels used.
+    4. Why is it so slow??
+Remember that when you call a jQuery selector like `$(".square")`, it actually returns you ALL the elements that fit the description.
+So if you're doing those types of operations hundreds of times inside a loop, it can get very time consuming... try pulling those outside your loops.
+4. (Optional): Instead of just changing the color of your grid from black to white (for example), have each pass through it with the mouse change to a completely random RGB value.
+Then try having each pass just add another 10% of black to it, so only after 10 passes is the square completely black.

 **Student Solutions**
-* *Submit a link to the github repo with your files in it here with a pull request.
+*Submit a link to the github repo with your files in it here with a pull request.
 Please include your partner's github handle somewhere in the description if they would like attribution*

-*
+* *Your solution here...*

 ### Back End Basics
 Total Estimated Time: 20-30 hrs